 99-01.3-05.1-01.
-Fifty-fifty raffle system.
+Electronic fifty-fifty raffle system.

-A fifty-fifty raffle system means computer hardware, software, and related equipment used to sell fifty-fifty raffle tickets and account for sales.
-A fifty-fifty raffle system server must be located in a secure location at the site of the raffle event.
-A fifty-fifty raffle system must be operated by the organization conducting the raffle.
+An electronic fifty-fifty raffle system means computer hardware, software, and related equipment used to sell fifty-fifty raffle tickets and account for sales.
+An electronic fifty-fifty raffle system server must be located in a secure location at the site of the raffle event.
+An electronic fifty-fifty raffle system must be operated by the organization conducting the raffle.
 A winning player is determined by either drawing a draw number from a receptacle or by using a random number generator.
 A draw number is a number that is provided to the player on a bearer ticket which may be selected as the winning number for the raffle.
 A bearer ticket is a paper ticket that contains one or more draw numbers purchased.
 The conduct of a raffle is the drawing.
-Fifty-fifty raffle systems may only be used for single event raffles.
+Electronic fifty-fifty raffle systems may only be used for single event raffles.
 Single event raffles are raffles conducted on the same day at the same event.

-History: Effective April 1, 2016; amended effective July 1, 2018.
+History: Effective April 1, 2016; amended effective July 1, 2018; January 1, 2023.
 General Authority: NDCC 53-06.1-01.1 Law Implemented: NDCC 53-06.1-01.1